hahnah/FlexibleAVCapture/README.md

 |Initializing              |`init() -> FlexibleAVCaptureViewController`<br /> Initializes a FlexibleAVCaptureViewController object with back camera.
 |                          |`init(cameraPosition: AVCaptureDevice.Position) -> FlexibleAVCaptureViewController`<br /> Initializes a FlexibleAVCaptureViewController object to use back camera or front camera.
 |Managing Interactions     |`var flexibleCaptureDelegate: FlexibleAVCaptureViewControllerDelegate?`<br /> The object that acts as the delegate of the flexible AV capture view.
 |Managing Capture Settings |`var allowsResizing: Bool`<br /> A Boolean value that indicates whether users can resize camera frame.
-Allowing this hides a resizing slider and resizing buttons.
+Allowing this feature hides a resizing slider and resizing buttons.
+The default value of this property is **true**.
 |                          |`var allowsReversingCamera: Bool`<br /> A Boolean value that indicates whether users can make the camera position reversed.
-Allowing this hides a camera-reversing button.
+Allowing this feature hides a camera-reversing button.
+The default value of this property is **true**.
-|                          |`var cameraPosition: AVCaptureDevice.Position`<br /> The camera position being used to capture video. (get only)
+|                          |`var cameraPosition: AVCaptureDevice.Position`<br /> The camera position being used to capture video.
+Back camera will be used by default.
+(This is a get-only property.)
 |                          |`var maximumRecordDuration: CMTime`<br /> The longest duration allowed for the recording.
+The default value of this property is **invalid**, which indicates no limit.
-|                          |`var minimumFrameRatio: CGFloat`<br /> The percentage of the vertical/horizontal edge length in the full frame when the wideset/tallest frame is applied.
+|                          |`var minimumFrameRatio: CGFloat`<br /> The ratio of the vertical(or horizontal) edge length in the full frame when the wideset(or tallest) frame is applied.
+The default value of this property is **0.34**.
-|                          |`var videoQuality: AVCaptureSession.Preset`<br /> A constant value indicating the quality level or bit rate of the output. (get only)
+|                          |`var videoQuality: AVCaptureSession.Preset`<br /> A constant value indicating the quality level or bit rate of the output.
+The default value of this property is **medium**.
+(This is a get-only property.)
 |                          |`func canSetVideoQuality(_ videoQuality: AVCaptureSession.Preset) -> Bool`<br /> Returns a Boolean value that indicates whether the receiver can use the given preset.
 |                          |`func forceResize(withResizingParameter resizingParameter: Float) -> Void`<br /> Recieve a Float value between 0.0 and 1.0 and resize the camera frame using the value.
 |                          |`func reverseCameraPosition() -> Void`<br /> Change the camera position to the oppsite of the current position.
-|                          |`func setVideoQuality(_ videoQuality: AVCaptureSession.Preset) -> Void`<br /> Try to set the video capturing quality.
+|                          |`func setVideoQuality(_ videoQuality: AVCaptureSession.Preset) -> Void`<br /> Change the video capturing quality.
 |Replasing Default UI      |`func replaceFullFramingButton(with button: UIButton) -> Void`<br /> Replace the existing full-framing button.
 |                          |`func replaceResizingSlider(with slider: UISlider) -> Void`<br /> Replace the existing resizing slider.
 The slider's range will be forced to be 0.0 to 1.0.
 |                          |`func replaceRecordButton(with button: UIButton) -> Void`<br /> Replace the existing record button.